-According to the 2013 National Survey on Drug Use and Health (NSDUH), 19.8 million adults in the U.S. used marijuana in the month prior to being surveyed, and 81 percent of current illicit drug users had used marijuana.
+According to the 2013 National Survey on Drug Use and Health (NSDUH), 19.8 million, or 80.6 percent of people who used illicit drugs in the U.S. used marijuana in the month before being surveyed.

-- The primary psychoactive ingredient in marijuana is delta-9-tetrahydro-cannabinol (THC).
+- The primary psychoactive ingredient in marijuana is delta-9-tetrahydro-cannabidinol (THC).

-- The effects of recreational cannabis use include lightheadedness, a feeling of relaxation, increased appetite, and reduced blood pressure.
+- The effects of recreational marijuana use include lightheadedness, a feeling of relaxation, increased appetite, and reduced blood pressure.